scylladb/scylla-rust-driver/docs/source/load-balancing/default-policy.md

 `DefaultPolicy` is the default load balancing policy in Scylla Rust Driver.
 It can be configured to be datacenter-aware and token-aware.
-Datacenter failover for queries with non-local consistency mode is also supported.
+Datacenter failover for statements with non-local consistency mode is also supported.

 ## Creating a DefaultPolicy